prototypal/metamask-plugin-wrapper/README.md

 ## Parameters

+* plugin ens name

+metadata:

 * author eth address
 (all below will be resolved by an eth smart contract based registrar from above, or from a single URL)
-* plugin script name
 * plugin script url
 * plugin symbol
 * plugin image
 * plugin eth gateway contract

-## Available elements from metamask:

-Provider
-Blocktracker
+* plugin key types:
+- app keys
+- bip44 keys (also indicate the bip44 code, 60 is reserved for ETH, MetaMask main accounts)

 ## Plugin script rules: